 - Official High School transcript or official GED scores if you have not already completed at least an associate degree

 - Official transcript(s) from all colleges previously attended, whether seeking transfer credit or not

 - Vermont Tech placement test scores.
 View our additional testing information for scheduling questions.
-Applicants must receive: an 85 or higher in each of the English sections, a 40 or higher in Algebra and a 70 or higher in arithmetic
+Applicants must receive a 261 or above in both English sections and a 231 or above in Quantitative Reasoning, Algebra and Statistics.

 - Two letters of recommendation.
 Please read our Guidelines for Recommenders and share with your recommenders.
 You will be prompted to enter in the names of your recommenders when completing the application.

 When reviewing applications, all applicants must demonstrate evidence of biology, chemistry, math and English.

 - For high school students, your high school record must show lab biology, lab chemistry, math through at least Algebra I and preferably Algebra II, and 4 years of English

 - Applicants who have already graduated from high school, science competency can be shown through completion of college level Anatomy & Physiology part I.

 If you are applying to attend at the Bennington or Brattleboro sites, we require the following college level courses prior to entry into the program in August: